Overview of Shareholder Agreement Issues in Northern Virginia

 - Arbitration with the AAA to resolve major issues.

 - One shareholder offers to purchase shares of other shareholder.
 Other shareholder can accept offer, or purchase offering shareholder’s shares for same purchase price.

 The Shareholder Agreement may include restrictive covenants including:

 - Covenant not to compete (restricts the person from competing in the Company’s industry for a period of time);

 - Covenant not to Solicit Clients – prevents the person from performing work for Company clients for a period of time;

 - Covenant not to Solicit Employees – prevents the person from taking Company employees to his new venture;

 - Confidentiality – Protects use and disclosure of Company IP and trade secrets.

 Remedies for Disputes involving the Shareholder Agreement.
 The Shareholder Agreement can provide for whether disputes will be resolved through mediation, arbitration or through the court system.
+Whether your needs are broadly business based or something specific (ex.
+Subchapter S Corporations), our attorneys can assist you with any legal aid you might need for both new and well established businesses.
 Contact Fairfax, VA business law attorneys for help with your case today.